rnowak6/Frogger/DEVELOPMENT.md

 them.
 I created a simple main by using Allegro to generate a window that says "Frogger".
 I know that there is not a lot done but I am currently researching and trying to figure out how to use Allegro.
 Once that is done, it will be a lot easier for me to start writing actual code for the game.

+4/23 I created an image of a road and was able to display it with Allegro.
+My next step is to create a sprite which would be my frog and be able to display it and eventually move it.